 To schedule an appointment, call or email Customer Service.

 To report downed electrical wires, children playing near power lines and other emergency situations, please call 911.

 Guelph Hydro reminds customers that downed power lines or trees coming in contact with overhead wires can be deadly.

 If a broken power line falls to the ground or lands on a vehicle, electricity will flow to the ground and spread out in concentric circles like the ripples in a pool of water.

 Voltage is very high at the point where electricity makes contact with the ground.
 The level of intensity decreases as the distance increases from the point of contact.
-Zero voltage is approximately 10 metres (33 feet) from the point of contact.
-If you stay 20 metres away, you should be safe.
+Zero voltage is approximately 10 metres (33 feet, or the length of a school bus) from the point of contact.

 If your vehicle makes contact with an energized line, stay inside until help arrives.
 If your vehicle is on fire and you must get out, jump out with your feet together and shuffle away, never allowing the heel of one foot to move beyond the toe of the other.
-If you cannot shuffle the 20 metres (65 feet) away from the energized area, put your feet together and hop - but never walk or make contact with the ground and your vehicle at the same time.
-Keep your feet together until you are 20 metres (65 feet) from the point of contact.
+If you cannot shuffle the 10 metres (33 feet) away from the energized area, put your feet together and hop - but never walk or make contact with the ground and your vehicle at the same time.
+Keep your feet together until you are 10 metres (33 feet, or the length of a school bus) from the point of contact.